Bullying And Workers’ Compensation Claims

 Workers should record any bullying incidents that have occurred, including making note of the date, time, place and person(s) involved.
 Workers should try to first resolve any bullying issues in the workplace, starting by reporting the incident verbally and then following that up in writing to their supervisor or manager.

-Additionally, workers experiencing any health problems such as anxiety, stress, sleep disturbance, headaches, loss of appetite etc. should make an appointment with their doctor as soon as possible and ask the GP to note down it is work-related.
+Additionally, workers experiencing any health problems such as anxiety, stress, sleep disturbance, headaches, loss of appetite etc. should make an appointment with their doctor as soon as possible and ask the GP to note that it is work-related.

 Can I make a bullying workers’ compensation claim?